IsaacSchemm/Pandacap/README.md

 This version is not designed to run on a VPS or a local machine.

 To log in for the first time, the instance owner must use a Microsoft account that they have explicitly allowed in the associated Entra ID app registration.

-**Any authenticated user can access the same data**.
-This means authorization is the sole reponsibility of your Entra ID registration, so only one user account should be allowed access.
+This means authorization is the reponsibility of your Entra ID registration, so only one user account should be allowed access.

-Supported protocols and platforms:
+A DeviantArt account can also be used to log in if its username matches the value of the app setting `DeviantArtUsername`.

 ### ActivityPub